L’Oréal Act for Dermatology

 20250403-LOREAL-BANNER-640x360-V3

-Committing to train healthcare workers worldwide to diagnose and treat skin disease and investing €2 million to facilitate open access to scientific publications for low-to-middle income countries (LOOP).
-This will ensure knowledge reaches those who need it most, while providing dermatologists with financial support to access or publish critical research.
+We are committed to training healthcare workers worldwide to diagnose and treat skin disease.
+Furthermore, L’Oréal is investing €2 million to facilitate open access to scientific publications for low-to-middle income countries (LOOP).

 References: